 The MBA&E is more than a course of study.
 Enrolment on the course represents induction into a mutually supporting network of international young professionals.
 The members of our constantly growing alumni network are employed by a number of multinational firms and SMEs; the network also includes entrepreneurs, scientists and even politicians.
 Through maintenance of this alumni scheme and contact to other international stakeholders (e.g. leading companies), the programme office ensures that the MBA&E is firmly embedded within an extensive international network.

-The HTW Berlin, a multi-disciplinary application-oriented university of applied sciences boasts a student body of over 13,000, thereof over 1,500 are international students.
+The HTW Berlin, a multi-disciplinary application-oriented university of applied sciences boasts a student body of 14,000, thereof about 2,500 are international students.
 The MBA&E students profit from a large university’s resources combined with the flexibility of a dynamic degree programme managed by a dedicated programme office.

 The HTW offers an impressive range of study programmes in five different departments spanning fields from engineering, computer science and economics, to culture and design.
 Traditional applied sciences like mechanical engineering, automotive engineering and business administration go hand-in-hand with more contemporary and innovative studies such as Information Technology/Networked Systems, Construction and Real Estate Management or Renewable Energy Systems Technology.